A guide to our Services

 - Our uniformed chapel attendant will be available at each service.

-- We have seating for around 100 mourners plus ample standing room inside.
+- We have seating for around 90 mourners in St Edmunds Chapel and 60 in Abbey Chapel plus ample standing room inside.

 - The service can be relayed outside via speakers for large attendances.